Mazari (Emirati tribe)

-The Mazari (singular Mazrouei or Mazrui) is a tribe of the United Arab Emirates (UAE).
+The Mazari (singular Mazrouei or Mazrui) is an Arab tribe of the United Arab Emirates (UAE).
 The Mazari settled throughout the Trucial States but principally in Abu Dhabi.
 They are considered a subsection of the Bani Yas and formed the majority of the Bedouin component of that federation of tribes.

 Liwa

-The Liwa Oasis was the homeplace of many of the Mazari, where they were the principal property owners of the six Bani Yas tribes in the area, consisting of some 315 houses at the turn of the 20th century.
-They were closely associated with the AlMarar tribe at Liwa.
+The Liwa Oasis was the homeplace of many of the Mazari, where they were the principal property owners among the six Bani Yas tribes in the area, consisting of some 315 houses at the turn of the 20th century.
+They were closely associated with the Marar tribe at Liwa.
 At that time there were also some 300 Mazari at Al Khan in Sharjah and 500 in the areas of Adhen and Asimah.
 Those of the Mazari who settled in Dubai came to consider themselves as apart from the Bani Yas.
 The area around Wadi Helou in the Hajar Mountains of Sharjah is also an area of Mazari settlement.

 They were herdsmen and records show they settled into an agrarian existence in the oasis following the decline in the value of camels and the use of traditional camel trains which took place in the Trucial States during the early 20th century.
 They were also involved in the seasonal pearl fisheries.
 Like their Bedouin counterparts the Manasir, many Mazari found employment in the burgeoning oil industry as modernisation forced changes in the lifestyle of the Bedouin of the area.
 The Mazari also formed the second largest Bedouin contingent among the Ruler's retainers, being said to be loyal and "in their bedu fashion, disciplined."